tatango/slate/source/index.html.md

 --------- | -----------
 ID | The ID of the list to retrieve

-## Configuring Opt-In Type to Double
+## Configure Campaign Opt-In Type

+> Setting the opt-in type to "double":
 ```ruby
 require 'net/http'
 require 'uri'